pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

 # How to run 2 Pyrsia nodes natively on 1 MacOS machine

-Download a fresh copy of the codebase by cloning the repo or updating to the HEAD of `main`.
+Download the release version of Pyrsia from [Release v0.1.0](https://github.com/pyrsia/pyrsia/releases/tag/v0.1.0) Untar/Unzip the downloaded source code in a local folder.

 Let's call this folder `PYRSIA_HOME`.
 We will refer to this name in the following steps.

 Build binaries for `pyrsia_node` by running: